 10 If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him;

-Friend, you need to guard your heart by minding who and what you are listening to lest you end up like Joash, departing from the right path, becoming corrupt, and losing your inheritance and place in God’s kingdom.
+Friend, you need to guard your heart by minding who and what you are listening to lest you end up like Joash, departing from the right path, becoming corrupt, and not finishing well the Christian race.

 Choose carefully the books you read, the music and messages you listen to, and even the preacher, teacher, instructor, counsellor or adviser you listen to.